Coloring ideas for Quokka

 Quokkas are usually a soft brown or greyish-brown color, with a lighter tummy and a dark button nose.
 Try using gentle earth tones, like light brown or beige, and add some darker shades for the paws and tail.
 Their eyes can be shiny black, and you can color their habitat with greens, blues, and yellows to show the sunny landscapes of Australia.
 Feel free to add a glowing sunset or twinkling stars if your quokka is outside at night!

-On the back of the page, why not try writing some fun facts about the Quokka, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the Quokka, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Quokka?